 The application shall be written in English.

-The application period starts on October 15th and deadline for the application is November 15th.
+The application period starts on October 18th and deadline for the application is November 15th at 1:00 pm.

 The Foundation uses an electronic application system.
 Please read the instructions for the e-application.

 A list of successful applicants will be published on the website in late spring.